carl1961/WirelessWeatherReWork/README.md

 Currently a Work in progress as I learn how to put this wireless weather to working search for best prices, I do not get any money from links

+3D printed parts at Thingiverse https://www.thingiverse.com/thing:7009551

 Added file for 195mmx125mm solar module  https://www.amazon.com/Bettomshin-Polycrystalline-Module-Charger-195x125mm%EF%BC%8C1Pcs/dp/B09R9WVTVC?th=1       (110x125 solar module still ordered (hard to find)